 Considered one of the best Factorio overhaul mods, Industrial Revolution 2 gives you a ton of new buildings, research, toys, and mechanics to mess around with.

-Additionally, it expands upon Factorio’s crafting system to better emphasize material progression as players must “master” a certain resource before moving on.
+Additionally, it expands upon Factorio’s crafting system to enhance material progression as players must “dominate” a certain resource before moving on.

 This leads to a more methodical, slower-paced version of Factorio that encourages you to take your time and carefully plan out each factory.